Increasing Attendance and Lowering Exclusions

 One of the most common causes of exclusion is chronic disruptive behavior.
 Early intervention to prevent undesirable behaviors from growing to a crisis point is critical to addressing this issue.
 See our sections on Coaching of Emotion, Wellbeing and Learning Readiness.

-Underlying Social And Personal Issues:
+Underlying Social and Personal Issues:

 CLA who have lost a parent or who have underlying parental drug or alcohol problems may have low attendance rates and exhibit problematic behaviors.
 See also our sections 10 Things Foster Children Wish You to Know and Coaching of Emotion.